benjimaclellan/blending-physics/brownian-motion/README.md

 ![Default](images/brownian_1.png)

 Let's add back in a mesh as our main Brownian particle.
 In this first example we will only use one.
-Add an **IcoSphere** and change *Subdivisions > 3*.
+Add via *Add > Mesh > IcoSphere* and change *Subdivisions > 3*.
 Let's change the name of the mesh to "Particle".
 Now let's add some texture to this mesh so that when it rotates it is a bit easier to see.
 We will use *Modifiers* to do so.
 Navigate to *Modifiers > Add Subdivision Surface* and add this.
 Add a second modifier as *Modifier > Displace*, follwer by another *Subdivision Surface* (order is important here).
 The *Displace* modifier should automatically add a Texture (named "Texture") -- which defines how the mesh will change and gives some "bumpiness".
 Switch to *Textures* and switch to Voronoi, reduce Intensity to around 0.4.
 Now we have a bumpy-looking sphere.
 ![Bumpy Sphere - Texture](images/brownian_2.png)

 ![Bumpy Sphere - Modifiers](images/brownian_3.png)